TWO KINDS OF UMBILICAL CORD STEM CELLS

 When the baby is born and the umbilical cord is clamped, stem cells are collected while the newborn baby lies skin to skin with his mother.
 It is completely pain- and risk-free and usually takes about 3-5 minutes.

-Cellaviva is subject to the Health and Medical Services Act and the Tissue and Tissue Act.
+Cellaviva is subject to the Health and Medical Services Act and the Tissue and EU Tissue and Cell Directives.
 We are the only stem cell bank licensed by the Swedish authorities, the Inspectorate for Health and Social Care (IVO).